getcursor/crawler/README.md

 </a>
 </p>

+## What is this?

+When using Cursor, you can reference documentation for libraries, frameworks, and languages using the `@docs` functionality.
+For example, typing `@React` will provide context about React's documentation.

+While you can add custom documentation sources to your local Cursor installation, this repository controls what documentation is available out-of-the-box for all users.

-### Contributing
+## Contributing

-Simply add a row to [`docs.jsonl`](docs.jsonl) and submit a PR.
-Please include the project's name, a url for our crawler to start at, and a prefix url that all crawleded urls should be children of.

-**Please only submit one document in a PR, batched additions will be closed regardless of the contents**
+We welcome contributions to expand our built-in documentation!
+Here's how to add a new source:

+1. Add a single new entry to [`docs.jsonl`](docs.jsonl) with:
+   - Project name
+   - Starting URL for our crawler
+   - Prefix URL that all crawled pages should be under
+2. Run `./scripts/reorder.sh` to sort the entries
+3. Submit a PR with:
+   - Only ONE new documentation source
+   - A comment explaining what documentation you're adding and why
+   - Confirmation that you've run the reorder script

+**Note:** PRs with multiple documentation additions will be closed.
+Please submit separate PRs for each source.

-Once accepted, we'll crawl your documentation and make it available to all users of Cursor.
-Anyone will be able to reference the project with a simple '@ProjectName' command.
+Once approved, we'll crawl the documentation and make it available to all Cursor users via the `@ProjectName` command.

-### What is this repo?

-Within the Cursor IDE, you can provide additional context about the libraries, languages, and frameworks you are using, using the @docs functionality.

-While you can freely add any documentation you like into your own installation, this repo controls the list of build-in docs that are available out the box.